tyc0/integrations/packages/gcp/docs/README.md

 - Pub/Sub Viewer
 - Pub/Sub Subscriber

-If you haven's already, this might be a good time to check out the [best practices for securing service accounts](https://cloud.google.com/iam/docs/best-practices-for-securing-service-accounts).
+Always follow the [priciple of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) when adding a new eolo to your SA.
+If you haven't already, this might be a good time to check out the [best practices for securing service accounts](https://cloud.google.com/iam/docs/best-practices-for-securing-service-accounts) guide.

 ### Service Account Keys

-Now, with your brand new Service Account with access to GCP resources, you need some credentials to assiciate with it: a Service Account Key.
+Now, with your brand new Service Account (SA) with access to GCP resources, you need some credentials to assiciate with it: a Service Account Key.

+From the list of SA:

+1. Click the one you just created to open the detailed view.
+2. From the Keys section, click Add key > Create new Key and select JSON as the type.
-Open your Service Account, create a new key, download and store the generated private key securely.
-The private key can't be recovered from GCP, if lost.
+3. Download and store the generated private key securely (and remember, the private key can't be recovered from GCP, if lost).

-When adding an additional role, please always follow the [priciple of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), and take some time to review the GCP's [best practices for managing service account keys](https://cloud.google.com/iam/docs/best-practices-for-managing-service-account-keys).
+Optional: ake some time to review the GCP's [best practices for managing service account keys](https://cloud.google.com/iam/docs/best-practices-for-managing-service-account-keys).

 ## Configure the Integration Settings

-The Integration Settings require you to enter a few values that will be used for all services (audit, DNS, firewall and vpcflows logs).

 The Project Id and either the Credentials File or Credentials Json will need to be provided in the integration UI when adding the Google Cloud Platform (GCP) integration.

+The settings values that will be used for all logs from the supported services (Audit, DNS, Firewall and VPC Flows).

 ### Project Id

-This is the ID of your GCP project where the resources exist.
+This is the ID of your Google Cloud project where the resources exist.

 ### Credentials File vs Json

-Specify the information in either the Credentials File OR Credentials Json field based on your preference.
+Specify the information in either the Credentials File OR Credentials Json field, based on your preference.

 #### Option 1: Credentials File

-Save the JSON file with the private key in a secure location, and make sure that Elastic agent has at least read-only privileges to this file.
+Save the JSON file with the private key in a secure location of the file system, and make sure that Elastic agent has at least read-only privileges to this file.

 Specify the file path in the Credentials File field in the Elastic Agent GCP integration UI.